ShashaAde/Domain-Network-Project/README.md

   This is the same process for using SSH to get into the Ubuntu desktop.

-## Created Users from CMD/CLI and gave them, sudo/admin rights for Ubuntu and Windows.
+## Created Users from CMD/CLI and Gave Them, sudo/admin rights for Ubuntu and Windows
   ### Windows

   net user username (testAdmin) password (justforfun12) /add